Lisabi Grammar School: Government intervention

 In the mid-1960s, the former Western Region Government started gradually elevating commercial schools to comprehensive [Arts / Commercial /Science] schools.
 Under this arrangement, Lisabi Commercial College was converted to Lisabi Grammar School in 1961, and the first class of science students graduated in 1971.
 In 1975 the government of the former Western Region took over all available secondary schools, making Lisabi Grammar School a full-fledged public school.

 Conclusion

 Over the years, the school has graduated students who can be found all over the world working in various professions and organizations.
 It has produced accountants, academicians, lawyers, judges, politicians, doctors, nurses, pharmacists, dentists, artists, and leaders of industry.

 LIGSOSA

 LIGSOSA is the association of Lisabi Grammar School's old students (boys and girls).
 Led by the Global Executive Council, which has its headquarters in Abeokuta, the association operates through sets and branches all over Nigeria.

 The national body of Lisabi Grammar School Old Students Association (LIGSOSA) was established by the founders from the existing Abeokuta and Lagos branches.
 In December 1985, the Lagos and Abeokuta branches merged to form the Constitution Drafting Committee.
-At the conclusion of the committee's assignment, Protem National Officers were constituted on October 26, 1986.
+At the conclusion of the committee's assignment, pro tem National Officers were constituted on October 26, 1986.